vim-vdebug/vdebug/README.md

 pip install mock
 ```

-* To run the tests, run `python vdebugtests.py` in the top directory of the plugin
+* To run the tests, run `python -m unittest discover` in the top directory of the plugin

 ## Licence